thespis-rs/thespis_guide/src/thespis_impl/supervision.md

 The following example is relatively straightforward.
 The main feature allowing supervising in thespis is that the mailbox future returns the mailbox to you if the actor panics while processing a message.
 This means that you can just instantiate a new actor and spawn the mailbox again and it will be fully operational.
 All addresses to it will just remain valid.

 **Warning**: This does mean that mailbox uses catch unwind on your handlers.
-That means they should be unwindsafe, but as you shouldn't be using shared mutability anyway this should already be the case.
+That means your messages should be unwindsafe, but as you shouldn't be using shared mutability anyway this should already be the case.

 ```rust